 - Group events – these events are associated with a group.
 Learn more about group events.

 Each of these four types of events can be in-person or completely online.
 Learn more about virtual events.
+Additionally, any of these events can also be associated with a partnership.
+Learn more about partnership events.

 In this article, we'll cover basic information about events through the lens of standalone events.
 Below you'll find information about creating a new event and using the event host's tools.
 By default, all events also have access to an event forum: learn more about event forums.